 Perry Sun is a product + content marketing professional for technology products.

-Perry's writings focus on marketing, content creation, and web development.
+Perry's writings focus on marketing, content creation, and web design & development.

 3:06 am, 8:48 am, 12:01 pm, 2:57 pm, and 5.49 pm.
 Or how about: 11:05 pm, 9:13 am, 3:05 pm, 5:05 pm, and 7:11 pm.
 The first is a trail of timestamps for Cyber Monday emails delivered on a single day, from a single vendor. …More →